 But here’s the really interesting thing: Entrepreneurial growth is no longer limited to places like Silicon Valley, Boston and New York City.
 According to the Kauffman report, the five metropolitan areas with the highest levels of entrepreneurship in 2016 were, in order: Washington, D.C.; Austin, Texas; Columbus, Ohio; Nashville, Tenn.; and Atlanta, Ga.

 “What this shows us is that, while Silicon Valley, Boston, and New York City tend to grab national headlines, other areas of the country have been flying below the radar, quietly growing their ecosystems and nurturing entrepreneurial activity in their backyards,” wrote Bobby Franklin, president and CEO of the National Venture Capital Association, in the foreword of the report.

 Among the largest states, the five posting the highest entrepreneurial growth activity were Virginia, Georgia, Maryland, Massachusetts and Texas.
 Among the smallest states, the five with the highest entrepreneurial growth activity were Utah, Hawaii, North Dakota, Nevada and New Hampshire.

-Although high-tech companies play a dominant role, they aren’t the only ones experiencing growth.
-Entrepreneurial growth came from a huge swath of sectors, including food and beverage, retail and government services.”
+Although high-tech companies dominate, they aren’t the only ones experiencing growth.
+Entrepreneurial growth came from many sectors, including food and beverage, retail, and government services.”

-This is proof of what AOL founder Steve Case predicted in his book and road show, Rise of the Rest.
-The next step in innovation is going to be regional, leveraging the diversity of the whole country to connect startup communities from coast to coast.
+This proves what AOL founder Steve Case predicted in his book and road show, Rise of the Rest.
+The next step in innovation will be regional, leveraging the diversity of the whole country to connect startup communities from coast to coast.
 Although we are based in St. Louis and invest nationwide, iSelect is thrilled to be a part of “the rest” and look forward to helping innovators continue this wave for years to come.